Navigation Home - AA-Fishing Lakes Fish

 Outlook: Good To Very Good

 Lake Allatoona is very well known for great spotted bass fishing.
 Spots are being caught in greater numbers than the largemouth, as they represent 80% of the bass in the lake.
 Spots tend to gather in small schools, and hold in slightly deeper water.
-They prefer steep, rocky banks with ledges in 10 to 35 of water, often even deeper.
-They move up and down the water column on these steep structures looking for food and comfortable water temperatures.
-Swimbaits, jerkbaits, tube baits, worms, spinnerbaits and live shad are popular for spots, and are catching fish all around the lake.
+They prefer steep, rocky banks with ledges.
+They tend to move up and down the water column on these steep structures looking for food and comfortable water temperatures.

 Fishing Video